vtex-apps/external-prices-node-template/docs/README.md

-# External Price App
+# Seller Price App

-A reference App IO to integrate external price sources with VTEX
+A reference App IO to allow sellers to define prices based on the user email, by using the external price source in Pricing Hub service.

 ## Settings
+This app is ready to use.
+Install it on the `master` workspace of the seller account.

+It can be customized to use other price parameters, by following:

 - Fork this app
 - Change app vendor and app name in `manifest.json` before publishing